Living with dementia , whether you are the person diagnosed or their carer, introduces many changes and challenges to daily life.

 We act as a single point of contact for people with dementia living in Rutland, their carers and health and social care professionals.
 We offer a 6 week intensive support which will identify your needs and agree with you what you want to achieve.
 We also provide information about services, how to access them and we’ll signpost you to sources of ongoing support to help you when the 6 week period of our intensive support ends.

 We run a peer support group and activity group through which you can find advice and support about living well with dementia, and which opens up opportunities to share experiences with other local people facing the same challenges.
-This group meets on the 4th Wednesday of every month at the Rutland Community Hub, Lands End Way in Oakham LE15 6RB between 10.30am and noon.
+Please ring 01572 770324 or email for details.

 Where is the service available?

 This service is available to people living within Rutland.

 Yes.
 Our work is funded by Rutland County Council through the Rutland Community Wellbeing Service, so there is nothing for you to pay for this support.